-Attendance, Truancy, and Health Information
+Attendance, Truancy, and Health Information - Attendance is Mandatory

 The importance of regular attendance cannot be overemphasized.
 In addition to the obvious learning benefits to students, law requires regular attendance.
 As a result, office staff must verify all absences and classify them as excused or unexcused.
 California Education Code 46010 defines only the following reasons as excused absences from school: